-Mr. Mahaffy has served as one of our directors and as Chairman of our Board of Directors since 2009.
-Mr. Mahaffy has served as the President, Chief Executive Officer, and a director of Clovis Oncology, Inc., a biopharmaceutical company, since 2009, and also serves on the Board of Directors of Orexigen Therapeutics, Inc., a biopharmaceutical company.
-Previously, Mr. Mahaffy served as President and Chief Executive Officer and as a member of the Board of Directors at Pharmion Corporation, a pharmaceutical company that he founded in 2000 and sold to Celgene Corporation in 2008.
-From 1992 through 1998, Mr. Mahaffy was President and Chief Executive Officer of NeXagen, Inc. and its successor, NeXstar Pharmaceuticals, Inc., a biopharmaceutical company.
-Prior to that, Mr. Mahaffy was a Vice President at the private equity firm E.M.
-Warburg Pincus and Co.
-He is also a trustee of Lewis and Clark College.
-Mr. Mahaffy earned a BA in international affairs from Lewis and Clark College and an MA in international affairs from Columbia University.
+Patrick Mahaffy has served as one of our directors and as Chairman of our Board since 2009.
+Mr. Mahaffy has served as the President, Chief Executive Officer, and a director of Clovis Oncology, Inc., a biopharmaceutical company, since 2009.
+He served on the board of Orexigen Therapeutics, Inc., a publicly traded biopharmaceutical company, from 2008 until 2018.
+Previously, Mr. Mahaffy served as President and Chief Executive Officer and as a member of the board of directors at Pharmion Corporation, a pharmaceutical company that he founded in 2000 and sold to Celgene Corporation in 2008.
+Mr. Mahaffy is also a trustee of Lewis and Clark College.
+Mr. Mahaffy earned a B.A. in international affairs from Lewis and Clark College and an M.A. in international affairs from Columbia University.

-Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer, and as one of our directors since our inception in 2007.
-Dr. Clayman also serves on the Board of Directors of Akebia Therapeutics and Anokion, both biopharmaceutical companies.
-Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, a global pharmaceutical company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
-During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division; the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly; the Internal Medicine Division; the Lilly Clinic, Lilly’s dedicated Phase 1 unit; and served as Chair of Lilly’s Bioethics Committee.
+Michael Clayman, M.D. is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer and as one of our directors since our inception in 2007.
+Dr. Clayman also serves as the Chairman of the board of directors of both Anokion SA and Ribometrix Inc., both private biopharmaceutical companies.
+Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
+During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division, the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly, the Internal Medicine Division, the Lilly Clinic, Lilly’s dedicated Phase 1 unit, and served as Chair of Lilly’s Bioethics Committee.
 Prior to his tenure at Lilly, Dr. Clayman was an Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the immunopathogenesis of renal disease.
 Dr. Clayman is the recipient of the Physician Scientist Award from the National Institutes of Health.
-He earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
+Dr. Clayman earned a B.A., cum laude, from Yale University and an M.D. from the University of California, San Diego School of Medicine.
 Following an internship and residency in Internal Medicine at the University of California, San Francisco Moffitt Hospitals, Dr. Clayman completed clinical and research fellowships in Nephrology at the University of Pennsylvania.

-Mark Stejbach joined the Flexion Board of Directors in 2016.
-He currently serves as Senior Vice President and Chief Commercial Officer at Alkermes and has 30 years of experience in biotech and pharmaceuticals, including senior roles in a broad range of commercial functions including marketing, sales, economic affairs, managed care and finance.
-Prior to his current role, Mark served as the Chief Commercial Officer at Tengion, Inc. from 2008-2012 and previously held senior positions at Merck and Biogen.
-Mark received his MBA from the Wharton School, University of Pennsylvania and a Bachelor of Science in mathematics from Virginia Tech.
+Mark Stejbach joined our board of directors in 2016.
+Mr. Stejbach is an independent consultant advising public and private biopharma clients on commercialization strategy, with over 30 years of experience in biotech and pharmaceuticals, including senior roles in a broad range of commercial functions including marketing, sales, economic affairs, managed care, and finance.
+Mr. Stejbach most recently served as Senior Vice President and Chief Commercial Officer at Alkermes, plc, a publicly traded global biopharmaceutical company.
+Prior to his role at Alkermes, Mr. Stejbach served as the Chief Commercial Officer at Tengion, Inc. from 2008 to 2012, and he previously held senior positions at Merck and Biogen.
+Mr. Stejbach currently serves as a non-executive on the board of directors of Indivior PLC.
+He currently serves as a non-executive on the board of Indivior PLC.
+He previously served as Senior Commercial Advisor to EIP Pharma, Inc., a private company advancing CNS-focused therapeutics to benefit patients with neurodegenerative diseases.
+Mr. Stejbach holds an M.B.A. from the Wharton School, University of Pennsylvania and a B.S. in mathematics from Virginia Tech.